galeone/galeone.github.io/_posts/2020-03-25-facectrl-control-media-player-face.md

 title: "FaceCTRL: control your media player with your face"
 date: 2020-03-25 12:00:00
 categories: tensorflow opencv playerctl
-summary: "After being interrupted dozens of times a day while I was coding and listening to my favorite music, I decided to find a solution that eliminates the stress of pausing and re-paying the song I was listening to.
-The solution is machine learning based application developed with TensorFlow 2, OpenCV, and Playerctl."
+summary: "After being interrupted dozens of times a day while coding with my headphones on, I decided to find a solution that eliminates the stress of pausing and re-playing the song I was listening to.
+The solution is machine learning application developed with TensorFlow 2, OpenCV, and Playerctl.
+This article will guide you trough the step required to develop such an application."
 authors:
     - pgaleone
 ---

-After being interrupted dozens of times a day while I was coding and listening to my favorite music, I decided to find a solution that eliminates the stress of pausing and re-paying the song I was listening to.
+After being interrupted dozens of times a day while coding with my headphones on, I decided to find a solution that eliminates the stress of pausing and re-playing the song I was listening to.

 The idea is trivial: